|Tim Roufs||extended search|

 I thought I learned a lot from that experience of my cousin in-law snaring the deer.
 Another time, later on, I was talking to a guy, another hunter.
 So remembering my cousin in-law's experience I said to the other hunter, "A deer wouldn't be any good if it's caught in a snare."
 Another hunter said, "Oh, ya.
 There's one way to set a snare to make it good."

 I said, "How?
 Will you tell me?"

-This guy told me about that, which I already knew, and then he said, "I'll tell you.
+This guy told me about that -- which I already knew -- and then he said, "I'll tell you.
 You cut a stick about six feet long.
 Then you just throw the one loop over that small log or stick, and throw the other loop on a trail.
-Leave that stick tied to the other end lay.
+Leave that stick tied to the other end lay off to the side of the trail.
 That way the wire's hanging over the trail."
-When a deer comes, if it's a buck, you'll most generally catch him around the horns.
+When a deer comes -- if it's a buck -- you'll most generally catch him around the horns.
 It all depends on how you set it, and that depends on what you want.
 And if it's a yearling or a doe that you're after, you have to make the loop lower to the ground.
 Most generally, the deer carries his head low when he's walking on the trail.
 They're scenting, ya.
 And he said, "Ah, if you give him six feet in that cable, when he hits that snare and trips it he'll run for that six feet, and he's not coming back; he's gonna keep right on a-going.
 But he doesn't go very far.
 When that six-foot stick gets between two trees he generally doesn't go far; he breaks his neck.
 And that's better and quicker yet.
 When he breaks his neck all you gotta do is stick it and drain the blood."

 "Well," I said, "is that good meat?"